mlabs-haskell/hydra-auction/README.md

 This is done inside nix shell and can be done by `make build-docker`.
 This command will build the image and load it as `hydra-auction-delegate:latest`.

-We recommend call the `./spin-up-new-devnet.sh 1` script to start all cluster components, as it will take care of setting up the correct files for the cardano-node and seeding the actors running the hydra-nodes with enough funds to manage the head lifecycle.
+We recommend call the `make start-cluster` command to start all cluster components, as it will take care of setting up the correct files for the cardano-node and seeding the actors running the hydra-nodes with enough funds to manage the head lifecycle.